-This one is somewhat hard to gauge without having a weekly checkup with a physician and dietician to accurately track the effect that the greens are having on your immune system and overall health.
+This one is somewhat hard to gauge without having a weekly checkup with a physician and dietician to accurately track the effect on your overall health that the greens are having.
 A single Athletic Greens review won’t guarantee its effectiveness.

-In an ideal world, we would do this with fresh fruit and veg, but by using the Athletic Greens powder, you can make it more convenient and much more varied.
+In an ideal world, we would do this with fresh fruit and veg, but by using a greens powder, you can make it more convenient and much more varied.

 With only 1 in 10 Americans getting the proper amount of fruit and veg a day , taking any kind of supplement that gets you closer to the recommended dose is going to be beneficial.

 Value means weighing the effectiveness against the cost and comparing it to alternatives on the market.
-This might mean that an expensive product that works - like Athletic Greens - is still of greater value than an inexpensive one that doesn't.
+This might mean that an expensive product that works is of better value than an inexpensive one that doesn't.
 It also means that a cheap powder that works a bit or is of much better value than an expensive one.

 As mentioned above, it's hard to tell precisely how effective Athletic Greens is.
 There is a truly staggering amount of healthy ingredients.
 Still, due to precise amounts being hidden behind proprietary blends, we don't know if they're served at the levels science has proven to be beneficial.

-A month's supply of Athletic Greens might cost you around $100 or $3 per day with a significant discount offered if you subscribe to monthly purchases.
+A month's supply of Athletic Greens might cost you around $100 or $3 a day with a significant discount offered if you subscribe to monthly purchases.

-Building a routine that makes sure you're getting your ultimate daily dose of high-quality micronutrients, vitamins, and minerals every morning has some reasonably obvious ramifications for your health .
+Building a routine that makes sure you're getting your daily dose of micronutrients, vitamins, and minerals every morning has some reasonably obvious ramifications for your health .